dana-khaing/Anvil/DIARY.md

 useful as a regression check going forward.
 Learned `fireEvent.press` is async in this Testing Library version, same as `render` (Day 1) — needs `await` or the next assertion runs before the state update lands.

+## 2025-09-04 — Manual routine builder

+Built out the real Routines tab: a list of the active routine's days, a day detail screen (exercises with weight/reps/sets, tap to edit, X to remove), and an exercise-form screen that's a searchable picker from the seeded library when adding, or a pre-filled edit form when tapping an existing entry — the same screen handles both, keyed off whether an `entryId` param is present. `routines-store.ts` (Zustand) owns the CRUD, following the Day 3 explicit-reload-after-mutation pattern; every mutation just calls `load()` again rather than trying to patch state in place, which is simple enough at this data size not to be worth optimizing away.

+Hit a real Metro bundling bug getting here: Expo Router's file-based routing uses a `require.context` over the whole `app/` directory to discover routes, and it has no built-in exclusion for `.test.tsx` files — so the Day 4 `onboarding/index.test.tsx`, co-located next to the screen it tested, was getting eagerly bundled into the actual app bundle and pulling in `@testing-library/react-native`, which broke bundling entirely.
+Moved it to `src/__tests__/onboarding-screen.test.tsx` (importing the screen via the `@/` alias) — outside the router's scan root.
+Established this as the convention going forward: test files for anything under `src/app/` live in `src/__tests__/`, not co-located; component tests for things outside `src/app/` (like `src/components/ui/button.test.tsx`) can stay co-located since Metro's route scanner never sees them.

+Verification was more limited than I'd like: confirmed the app boots into the tab shell correctly (inserted a `profiles` row directly into the simulator's SQLite file via `sqlite3` to get past the onboarding gate without being able to tap through it), and confirmed via `pnpm typecheck` that every route reference (`router.push('/routines/exercise-form')` etc.) resolves against Expo Router's generated typed routes.
+Tried deep-linking straight to `/routines` as a workaround for not being able to tap (`xcrun simctl openurl`), but iOS shows an "Open in PulseForge?" confirmation dialog for externally-triggered scheme opens that I can't dismiss without a tap either — so the CRUD screens themselves are verified by code review and typechecking, not a live run.
+Worth deliberately setting up simulator UI automation (or Maestro, already planned for Day 7+ E2E) before Day 6, since the Today/workout-session flow is exactly the kind of interactive, multi-step screen that most needs a real tap-through.